 Remember that oxygen, time, and temperature must be taken into account when bisque firing.

-Bisque Firing Program for Automatic Kiln Controllers
+Bisque Firing Program for Automatic Kiln Controllers (see below)

 Electric kilns with automatic controllers break firings down into ramps or segments of heat increase (or decrease), and the readout has abbreviations that correspond to different factors controlling the temperature rise per hour, top temperature in each segment, and thus the amount of time each ramp will take.
 A segment (SEGS) includes a rate (RA), a temperature (F), and a hold (HLD) setting.